The Best Laid Plans

 As Fall rolls around and you settle into your comfort zone with new responsibilities as a senior fellow, now would be a good time to plan your strategy for the next few months.
 Many of you may be considering advanced fellowships and more training, while others have decided to look for jobs.
 For those on the fence, I would suggest following through with the steps below and deciding after more specific details and options become available.

 I used quite a few websites for my job search.
 Some will also provide postings for advanced fellowships.
 Most of them have a tailored search function and options to set up daily/weekly emails regarding your search criteria.
-You can also upload your CV to these sites and have potential employers search for and contact you.
-While this list is by no means exhaustive, it served to get me in touch with recruiters and administrators across a wide range of practices.
+You can also upload your CV to these sites and have potential employers search for and contact you.- One of the premier websites for cardiology jobs is ACC.org and Cardiology Careers website where several options are available.

 If your search is limited to a certain geographic location, a consideration would be to cold call/email hospital recruiters or practice administrators in that area.
 Job searches are expensive undertakings for them and having someone (with potential ties to the area) come to them may be their best bet.
 Also, as I mentioned in an earlier post, device and drug company representatives have a wide network across the country and can forward your CV along to the local representatives in the area.